 This year is divided into four three-month blocks.
 Residents rotate at KUMC on the urology service, Children’s Mercy Hospital on the pediatric urology service, Cameron Regional Medical Center for a rural health urology experience, and then also have a dedicated research block.
 Residents participate in surgical procedures, in-patient management of urology patients, consults, as well as outpatient evaluations.
 Residents at this level are expected to learn the fundamentals of endoscopic surgery, such as cystoscopy, transurethral resections of the prostate and bladder, ureteroscopy and percutaneous procedures.
 Didactics and conference schedules are common to all resident classes.
 Separate teaching conference does occur at Children’s Mercy Hospital.

-This year is divided into four three-month blocks alternating between KUMC and the Kansas City VA Medical Center.
+Residents spend nine months at KUMC and three months at the Kansas City VA Medical Center.
+Part of the KUMC rotation also includes 6 weeks at Indian Creek Campus where they will have more direct engagement and teaching as well as continuity of care.
 The resident is expected to take increasing responsibility and initiative in the management of urology in-patients and consults.
 Resident should start to achieve proficiency in office-based assessments and procedures.
 The operative experience begins to broaden and includes the performance of advanced endoscopic procedures and a more active role during open, laparoscopic, and robotic procedures.

-Residents at this senior level have rotations at KUMC (6 months), the KCVA Medical Center (3 months), and at Truman Medical Center (3 months).
+Residents at this senior level have rotations at KUMC (6 months), the KCVA Medical Center (3 months), and at Children's Mercy Hospital (3 months).
+Part of the KUMC rotation also includes 6 weeks at Indian Creek Campus where they will have more direct engagement and teaching as well as continuity of care.
 They routinely act as the senior resident on surgical procedures in direct partnership with the attending staff.
 Senior residents should start developing leadership qualities to define culture and team management strategies.

 The final year provides an opportunity for the chief resident to perfect his/her operative, clinical, and patient management skills.
-This includes advanced procedures in oncology, laparoscopy, urethral stricture disease, female pelvic reconstruction, pediatric reconstruction and endoscopy.
-Rotations at KUMC (6 months), the KCVA Medical Center (3 months), and Children's Mercy Hospital (3 months) provide a broad spectrum of surgical cases and also place the chief resident in an increasing position of responsibility, leadership, and ownership.
+This includes advanced procedures in oncology, laparoscopy, urethral stricture disease, female pelvic medicine, advanced reconstruction and endoscopy.
+Rotations at KUMC (6 months), the KCVA Medical Center (3 months), and Truman Medical Center (3 months) provide a broad spectrum of surgical cases and also place the chief resident in an increasing position of responsibility, leadership, and ownership.

-In addition to a heavy operative experience, the chief is responsible for the entire service at KUMC as well as at the KCVA Medical Center.
+In addition to a heavy operative experience, the chief is responsible for the entire service at KUMC, TMC, as well as the KCVA.
 This includes pre and post-operative evaluation of patients, and consultations on the hospital floor and the emergency room.
 Just as important, the chief resident plays an active role in the education and training of the junior and senior residents and of the medical students.

 Visiting students are always welcome at the University of Kansas Urology Program.
 Interested students should view information for Visiting Medical Students on the Student Center website.
 The phone number 913-588-7055.